adamsvoboda/nim-loader/README.md

 # nim-loader

-a work-in-progress adventure into learning nim by cobbling resources together to create a shellcode loader that implements common EDR/AV evasion techniques.
+a very rough work-in-progress adventure into learning nim by cobbling resources together to create a shellcode loader that implements common EDR/AV evasion techniques.

+*This is a mess and is for research purposes only!
+Please don't expect it to compile and run without your own modifications.*

 ### Instructions